What Does Cryotherapy Actually Do?

 All of these hormones can produce positive effects for those who experience chronic mood disorders, including depression and anxiety.
 Certain studies have found that cryotherapy can be an effective short-term solution for these issues and more.

 However, it’s important to recognize that cryotherapy is not a long-term solution for any mood disorder.
-Cryotherapy should instead be considered as a potential option for short-term relief.
+Cryotherapy should instead be considered as a potential supplement to the treatment of a mood disorder.

 Lessens Migraine Symptoms